denten-books/plain-text/main.md

 "inwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness [@hegel_hegels_1998, 81]."
-Romantic art can, in this way, triumph over the external, material world, reaching, at its apex, the stage of "free concrete spirituality" (*freie konkrete Geistigkeit*) [@hegel_werke:_1986, ???].
+Romantic art can, in this way, triumph over the external, material world, reaching, at its apex, the what he calls the stage of "free concrete spirituality" (*freie konkrete Geistigkeit*) [@hegel_werke:_1986].
 The idea overcomes matter to become both free from the constraints of the deterministic physical universe, yet gaining a measure of solidity in its concrete and tangible instantiation.

-Generations of critics, from Aristotle to Samuel Coleridge, W.K.
-Wimsatt, John Crowe Ransome, Theodor W. Adorno, Hans-Georg Gadamer, Slavoj Žižek puzzled at the dual status of literature between the universal and the concrete.
-"Poetry tends to express the universal" Aristotle famously wrote in his *Poetics*, but also that it "imitation action."
-For Coleridge, the excellence of Shakespeare's works consisted in "that union and interpenetration of the universal and the particular [@coleridge_friend_1969, 457]."
+Generations of critics, from Samuel Coleridge, W.K.
+Wimsatt, John Crowe Ransome, Theodor W. Adorno, Hans-Georg Gadamer, to Slavoj Žižek puzzled at the dual status of literature between the universal and the concrete.
+For example, for Coleridge, the excellence of Shakespeare's works consisted in "that union and interpenetration of the universal and the particular [@coleridge_friend_1969, 457]."
 Wimsatt cites these passages to write that "in one terminology or another this idea of a concrete universal is found in most metaphysical aesthetic of the eighteenth and nineteenth centuries [@wimsatt_verbal_1954, 72]."
 Wimsatt concludes to write that in each individual poem there is something "which can never be expressed in other terms."
 Like irrational numbers, poetry and poetic language for Wimsatt can only be approached at their limit, not as "all it would be, yet all that can be had [@wimsatt_structure_1947, 280]."

-In talking about texts of all kinds, literary scholars and computer scientists often make a distinction between form and content.
-"Classical art, in a word, stands for form," R.G.
-Collingwood wrote in 1929, and "romantic art for content [@collingwood_form_1929, 335]."
-In a much more recent work on computational text generation, Kathleen McKeown writes that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."
-A machine that generates text should, among other things, be able to determine "content and textual shape" of what needs to be said or written [@mckeown_text_1992, 1].
-Similarly, in her influential essay "Print is Flat, Code is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
-In each case, the model underlying textual production involves the bifurcation between some notions of shape and meaning, or form and content.

-Let's dwell on the history of that distinction between text's physical characteristics and its signifying strategies for a few paragraphs.
-I'll give you the standard (if abridged) version first, and then return to revise and to complicate.
-The traditional binary model, as I will argue, does not sufficiently capture the grounds for literary microanalysis, which requires an understanding of form both as formula and device.
+Hegel's "universal concrete" formula captures an essential property of literature in its dual movement between the material and the ideal worlds.

 Like many foundational dichotomies in the Western tradition, the distinction between form and content has its roots in Platonic thought.
 For Plato, the